UNCG-DAISY/psi-collect/README.md

 ## Usage

+Quick Start:

 1. Install Python 3.6, 3.7, or 3.8 [**(Download Here)**](https://www.python.org/downloads/)
 2. Run `pip3 install psi-collect` in your favorite terminal
 3. Run `pstorm collect -h` for help on collecting images or `pstorm catalog -h` for help on cataloging local archives

+For a more detailed description and examples see the 'Usage section' in the [**Documentation**](https://psi-collect.readthedocs.io/en/master/)

 ## Contributing / Developing